DanielBullimore/D.B.SHDB/README.md

 Just joined github need to publish something, anything.
 D.B.SHDB is my smallest working project.

-I wrote this script along time ago, its an old school Tab file io engine.
+I wrote this module along time ago, its an old school flatfile db engine writen in Shell script.
 It is small and basic by design.
 I intended to produce a persistent memory system for unix scripts.
 The hope was the engine would function without modification on any *nix shell.